Hon'inbō Shūwa: Career

 Nonetheless, he remained at the pinnacle of the Go world until his death in 1873.
 The end of his life was at the worst point of go's fortunes after the Meiji Restoration.
 He lived to see the Hon'inbō residence in Edo (Tokyo) taken back by the state in 1869 The family members for a while resumed the family name Tsuchiya.

 While his reputation is somewhat overshadowed by that of his brilliant, pious and short-lived pupil Hon'inbō Shūsaku, it is undecided and to an extent imponderable who was the stronger, the typical playing conditions of the time meaning that they did not test this in matches played purely as competition.
 Shūsaku's games having been published soon after his death, they became a training manual, adding to the impression of the pupil's level.
 Shūsaku possessed an unusual modesty, and would always take black against out of respect for his teacher, even upon reaching 7-dan.
 Shūwa played a famous 17 game series with Shūsaku between 1846 and 1847, which contained some of the best Go of the classical era.
 Taking white in all games, Shūwa lost the series 4-13, and his overall results against Shusaku were 6-17-1, but in light of the handicaps and Shūsaku's natural brilliance at the Go board, it is virtually impossible to compare the two players.

 Shūwa's style was unspectacular but thoroughly professional.
 His style with Black epitomized the values of classical Go – making one's groups safe and strong early on.
 He is greatly admired by modern professionals for his light, flexible play, as well as his refinement and mastery of "amashi" when playing with white.
 Although he did not officially reach the rank of 9-dan (Meijin), he is honored as one of the Four Sages (players who were said to be of Meijin strength but only reached 8-dan) alongside Hon'inbō Genjo, Yasui Chitoku Senchi, and Gennan Inseki.

-Apart from his genius on the Go board, Shūwa is also famous for his brilliant pupils and sons.
+Apart from his genius on the Go board, Shūwa is also famous for his pupils and sons.
 Three of his natural sons became head of house after him: Hon'inbō Shūetsu, Hon'inbō Shūei and Hon'inbō Shūgen were respectively his eldest, second and third sons.
-In addition, he gave generous amounts of his time to his brilliant pupils Hon'inbō Shūsaku and Murase Shūho, who went on to become 18th Hon'inbō.
+In addition, he gave generous amounts of his time to his pupils Hon'inbō Shūsaku and Murase Shūho, who went on to become 18th Hon'inbō.

 One of the factors in the eventual revival of organised go was a study group called "Third Day Meeting" that Shūwa himself had set up, when the oshirogo ceased in the early 1860s.
 This grouping survived and contributed to the later Hoensha.